-6 Scenario Tapered protection Note: protection applies below equally whether or not transferring benefits.
-NB Final Salary link rules will be as above, i.e. will depend on whether or not member has transferred benefits.
+6 Scenario Tapered protection Note: Note: protection applies below equally whether or not transferring benefits.
+ND E nal Salary link rules will be as above i.e. will de nand an whathar or not mambar has transferred banafits NDF B Final Salary link rules will be as above, i.e. will depend on whether or not member has transferred benefits.
 Member qualifies for tapered protection in Scheme A and Scheme B. 6(a) Moves to scheme B Tapered protection in Scheme B - subject to Scheme B tapering rules (i.e. tapering that would apply in scheme B to member of the relevant age at 1 April 2012.)
 6(b) Moves to scheme B. Returns to scheme A. Tapered protection in Scheme B - subject to Scheme B tapering rules.
 May return to scheme A on a tapered basis - subject to tapering clock.
-Member qualifies for full transitional protection in on in scheme A and tapered protection in scheme B 6(c) Moves to scheme B (whether transferring benefits or not) Tapered protection in scheme B subject to Scheme B tapering rules (i.e. tapering that would apply in scheme B to member of the relevant age at 1 April 2012.)
+Member qualifies for full transitional protecti on in scheme A and tapered protection in scheme B 6(c) Moves to scheme B (whether transferring benefits or not) Tapered protection in scheme B subject to Scheme B tapering rules (i.e. tapering that would apply in scheme B to member of the relevant age at 1 April 2012.)
 6(d) Moves to Scheme B. Returns to Scheme A before Scheme B tapering clock runs out.
 Tapered protection in scheme B subject to Scheme B tapering rules.
 May regain either full transitional protection in Scheme A or tapered protection in Scheme A before the Scheme B tapering clock runs out (subject to scheme rules).
 6(e) Moves to Scheme B. Returns to Scheme A after Scheme B tapering clock runs out but without a break of more than 5 years of leaving Scheme A. Tapered protection in Scheme B subject to Scheme B tapering rulesCould regain full protection in Scheme A subject to scheme rules.
 6(f) Moves to Scheme B. Returns to Scheme A after Scheme B tapering clock runs out and more than 5 years after leaving Scheme A. Tapered protection in Scheme B subject to Scheme B tapering rules.
 Would not be protected in Scheme A as there has been a break in pensionable service of more than 5 years.
-Member enters the scheme A reformed Career Average scheme.
-Member qualifies for tapered protection in Scheme A and would otherwise be a full protection in Scheme B. 6(g) Moves to scheme B (whether transferring benefits or not) Does not qualify for full protection in Scheme B (i.e. cannot move up from tapered to full protection).
+Member enters the scheme A reformed Career Average scheme. heme A and would otherwise be a full protection in Scheme B. 6(g) Moves to scheme B (whether transferring benefits or not) Does not qualify for full protection in Scheme B (i.e. cannot move up from tapered to full protection).
 Qualifies for tapered protection in Scheme B subject to Scheme B tapering rules, if tapering is applicable.
 6(h) Moves to Scheme B. Returns to Scheme A without a break of more than 5 years of leaving scheme A. Does not qualify for full protection in Scheme B (i.e. cannot move up from tapered to full protection).
 Qualifies for tapered protection in Scheme B subject to Scheme B tapering rules.
 [This is because it is not possible to improve the level of protection by transferring to a scheme with a lower NPA.]
 May regain tapered protection on return to scheme A (subject to tapering clock).